-Risk Likelihood Consequence Risk Analysis Mitigation Reputation The application has been The perception that the approval may generate unacceptable impacts on the amenity on the area.
-Possible Moderate Medium assessed against the relevant statutory framework and sited to minimise any impacts on the amenity of the area.
+Risk Likelihood Consequence Risk Analysis Mitigation Reputation The perception that the approval may generate unacceptable impacts on the amenity on the area.
+Possible Moderate Medium The application has been assessed against the relevant statutory framework and sited to minimise any impacts on the amenity of the area.
 Opportunity: Responds to community for improving mobile telecommunications in the municipality.